naonemeu/chart2sng_py/README.md

 ## Note
 Seems to work perfectly as long all BPM changes happens during a note.
 It may not work well with charts that have too many BPM variations in empty parts.

+## Note for Guitar Flash Custom creators
+Free to use, regardless of who you are.
+Just follow the license, I guess?

 # Português
 ## Sobre
 Um script de Python 3 que converte do formato .chart (Clone Hero) para .sng/xml (Freetar Editor).
 Não tem uma utilidade real, a não ser que por qualquer motivo você ainda jogue Guitar Flash...